OliviaOtteh/OliviaOtteh/README.md

 ## OBJECTIVE

-Cybersecurity professional specializing in the full lifecycle of system security using NIST RMF, from system categorization and security control selection to implementation, assessment, authorization, and continuous monitoring.
+Cybersecurity professional with hands-on experience in the full system security lifecycle using the NIST Framework, including system categorization, control selection, implementation, assessment, authorization, and continuous monitoring.

-My intrest includes Threats, Attacks & Vulnerabilities mitigation; Architecture Design and Implementation; Operations & Incident Response; and Governance, Risk & Compliance with additional focus on AI Security principles for securing modern intelligent systems (LLMs).
+Strong interest in threat mitigation, vulnerabilities management, secure architecture design, security operations, incident response, and governance risk, and compliance.
+Also passionate about the evolving field of Artificial Intelligence Security and securing modern intelligent systems such as large language models.

-Experienced in aligning enterprise environments with leading frameworks and regulations including ISO 27001–27005, PCI-DSS v4.0, SOC 2 & SOC 3, SOX, HIPAA, GDPR, and CCPA.
+Experience with major security frameworks and regulatory standards including ISO 27001–27005, PCI DSS, SOC 2, SOC 3, Sarbanes-Oxley Act, HIPAA, GDPR, and California Consumer Privacy Act.

-Passionate about designing secure architectures, strengthening detection and response capabilities, and delivering risk-informed security solutions that protect critical systems and data in real-world environments.
+Motivated to continue building practical experience in secure architecture, risk management, compliance, detection and response, and protecting critical systems and sensitive data in real-world environments.
 ## SKILLS/DOMAINS

 <div>